F0lak/dm_open_ref/ref/proc/winget.md

 `mainwindow`---and `mainwindow` itself---is included in the result if it has the parameter(s) you\'re looking for.
 Use `params2list()` to interpret the result.
-Note* Because the client must be contacted to get this information, `winget()` will sleep the current proc.
+Note+ Because the client must be contacted to get this information, `winget()` will sleep the current proc.
 ### Special wingets